Jack Tatum: Professional career

+In his first six seasons, Tatum had 19 interceptions.

-In 1974, Tatum had six interceptions and in Super Bowl XI on January 9, 1977, Tatum knocked the helmet off Minnesota Vikings wide receiver Sammy White.
+In Super Bowl XI, on January 9, 1977, Tatum knocked the helmet off Minnesota Vikings wide receiver Sammy White.
 This is often regarded as one of the biggest hits in Super Bowl history.
-The Raiders crushed the Vikings, 32–14.
+The Raiders defeated the Vikings, 32–14.

+Tatum never apologized for the style he played, stating that, "It's unrealistic.
+If you want to play football for a living, you're going to get injured."

 Immaculate Reception

 Tatum was involved in one of the more significant plays in National Football League history, the Immaculate Reception, during the AFC divisional playoff game against the Pittsburgh Steelers on December 23, 1972.
 With 22 seconds left in the game, Steelers quarterback Terry Bradshaw threw a pass to running back John "Frenchy" Fuqua.
 Tatum collided with Fuqua, knocking the ball into the air.
 The ball fell into the hands of Steelers running back Franco Harris, who ran it 42 yards for the game-winning touchdown.
 The play is famous because NFL rules at the time prohibited a receiver from batting the ball to another player of the same team.
 The referees ruled that Tatum had touched the ball and therefore Harris's touchdown was permitted, allowing the Steelers to win the game.